Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Betty in my first directory
    This script contain the shell command to move file betty from /tmp to /tmp/my_first directory
 8. Bye bye Betty
-   THis script contain the shell command to delete betty in /tmp/my_first_directory
+   This script contain the shell command to delete betty in /tmp/my_first_directory
+9. Bye bye my first directory
+   This script contain the shell command to delete the directory my_first_directory